suryanarayanms/Animal-Breed-Identification-And-Life-Saver/README.md

-# The Dog Project
+# Animal and Breed Identification and Life Saver

-_Final year project - Dog Breed identifier and Dog Adoption/Geo Tracking_
+_Final year project - Animal and Breed Identification and Life Saver_

-### Dependencies used for Dog Breed Identification
+### Dependencies used for Animal and Breed Identification

 ```bash
 image_picker: